ACE Scholars Services

 International students should notify the international student advisor of their address and telephone number, their plans to work on- and off-campus, and their intention to travel outside the United States, including return trips to their home country.
 Upon request, the Office of Global Education will serve as a contact point for international students in the event of personal or family emergencies.

 The University Library is the primary learning resource outside the classroom.
 The 200,000-square-foot Kellogg Library has more than 300 computers, more than 40 group study rooms, thousands of journals, and a quarter-million books.
-You can enter the Library by either the main entrance on the third level or at the second level.
+You can enter the Library through either the main entrance on the third level or at the second level near Craven Circle.

-The website provides access to online resources from the Library catalog and more than 100 research databases.
+The University Library’s website provides access to online resources from the local collection, CSU system-wide OneSearch catalog, and more than 100 research databases.
 It also provides information on the library’s services, hours, and staff.
-You may make requests directly online for such things as InterLibrary Loan materials or research appointments.
+You may make requests directly online for such things as Interlibrary Loan materials or research appointments.

-Any exceptions for Library hours will be posted in advance on the Library website: https://biblio.csusm.edu/hours_calendar
+Any exceptions to these operational hours will be posted on the web site in advance and can be found on the Library calendar at https://biblio.csusm.edu/library-calendar-view

 Library Card and Borrowing Policy

-The University ID card issued by the Media Library serves as a Library card for checking out books and other materials.
+The University ID-Cougar card or digital ID found on the CSUSM campus app serves as a Library card for checking out books and other materials.
+Cougar Cards can be obtained from the Instructional & Information Technology Services (IITS) Student Technology Help Desk.
 Cards must have a current semester sticker to be valid.
-Validation stickers are issued at the second or third floor Check Out Circulation & Reserves Desks or at Parking Services throughout the semester.
+Validation stickers are issued at the Check Out / Circulation & Reserves Desk, Media Library Desk, or Student Technology Help Desk in the University Library throughout the semester.

 - 365 days for faculty/staff